mbo0000/Random-Tips-Tricks/SpreadSheet Things/Weekly Metric/weekly_metric.md

 ### __Breakdown:__
 __Data:__

 [Weekly Metrics](https://docs.google.com/spreadsheets/d/1JBvwVCxa1fj_U2gtwcAsULVV9XeZANCeYM-Z-YGJdnA/edit?usp=sharing) is a sample dataset I created randomly for demonstration purposes.
-It contains sale records of an office supply store. __DISCLAIMER:__ this is not reflective of my current or past works at my employment.
+It contains sale records of an office supply store. __DISCLAIMER:__ this is not affiliated of my current or past works at my employment.
 This is meant for personal education and providing learning tips or tricks.

 - Table Schema: